iweinacker/milestone-project-heritage-housing/README.md

 Welcome,

 This is the Code Institute student template for Codeanywhere.
 We have preinstalled all of the tools you need to get started.
 It's perfectly ok to use this template as the basis for your project submissions.
-Click the `Use this template` button above to get started.
+Click the `Use this template` button above to get started..

 You can safely delete the Codeanywhere Template Instructions section of this README.md file,  and modify the remaining paragraphs for your own project.
 Please do read the Codeanywhere Template Instructions at least once, though!
 It contains some important information about the IDE and the extensions we use.